Maine

 Maine 30 Day Notice to Quit

-If the tenant fails to comply and legal eviction proceedings are commenced, the tenant will be responsible for any legal fees and court costs associated with the case.
+The tenant is required to vacate the premises within 30 days from the date the notice is served.
+If the tenant fails to comply, legal eviction proceedings can be started and the tenant will be responsible for any legal fees and court costs associated with the eviction.

 Maine 7 Day Notice to Quit